European Federation of Sports Medicine Associations

 The European Federation of Sports Medicine Associations or EFSMA is the main Europe-wide sports medicine organization.
+The organization was founded in 1997 in Portugal.
+It is headquartered at the Maison du Sport International in Lausanne.

 History

 Sports medicine, internationally, is represented by the Fédération Internationale de Medicine Sportive.
 It was founded in Portugal at a congress of the FIMS.

-Structure

-It is headquartered at the Maison du Sport International in Lausanne.
-There is also the European College of Sports and Exercise Physicians.

 Function

 Its official journal is the European Journal of Sports Medicine.